ZiggyCreatures/FusionCache/docs/Backplane.md

 # 📢 Backplane

-If you are in a scenario with multiple nodes, each with their own local memory cache, you typically also use a distributed cache as a secondary layer (see [here](CacheLevels.md)).
+If we are in a scenario with multiple nodes, each with their own local memory cache, we typically also use a distributed cache as a secondary layer (see [here](CacheLevels.md)).

-Even using that, you may find that each memory cache may not be necessarily in-sync with the others, because when a value is cached locally it will stay the same until the `Duration` passes and expiration occurs.
+But even when using that, we may find that each memory cache on each node may not be in-sync with the others, because when a value is cached locally it will stay the same until the `Duration` passes and expiration occurs.

-To avoid this and have everything always synchronized you can use a **backplane**, a shared message bus where change notifications will be automatically sent to all other connected nodes each time a value changes in the cache, without you having to do anything.

-Everything is handled transparently for you.
+Luckily, there's an easy solution to this synchronization problem: use a **backplane**.

 <div align="center">